Proton VPN homepage

 Also blocked are services designed to bypass China’s censorship measures, including almost all international VPN services.

 It is worth noting that the Great Firewall of China covers mainland China, not Hong Kong or Macau.
-Until recently, these Special Administrative Regions’ internet access was never interfered with and they could browse the uncensored internet.
-Hong Kong’s freedom is now threatened by the 2020 Hong Kong national security law.
+Until recently, these Special Administrative Region(new window)s’ internet access was never interfered with and they could browse the uncensored internet.
+Hong Kong’s freedom is now threatened by the 2020 Hong Kong national security law(new window).
 Still, both Hong Kong and Macau remain outside the scope of the advanced censorship system that is the Great Firewall of China.

 Why does the Great Firewall of China exist?